matyszm/filfinder/README.md

 </ul>
 Once again, I recommend a conda environment.
 Only mrcfile and dataset need to be installed with pip, the others are personal preference.

 Since you are training models, a GPU is recommended, but should work with CPUs as well (just slower).
-I was training this with a Nvidia 2060 6GB GPU, so nothing fancy is required.
+I was training this with a Nvidia 2060 6GB GPU, so strong GPUs are not required to make this work.
 Keeping the models quick and reasonably sized was one of the core principles of this project.

 Training was done on Windows installation, but results should be the same when ran on Linux.
 Mac should work too, except no Nvidia support.